Shape QA’s future together | Be a part of 2025 QA revolution

 • Testing types: each testing type calls for different setup, tools, and environment, so classifying test cases by type (for example functional/non-functional tests) can give the team better control over the testing activities.
 For the sake of simplicity, many testing teams have gradually adopted a centralized testing system from which they can conduct a wide range of test types without having to constantly switch between platforms

 Having test environments at hand at all times is important for frequent regression testing.
-As new code are being developed constantly, environments need to be stable and ready-to-test to not interfere with the planned testing schedule.
-In additional, poor environment setup can give tests more reason to fail, missed defects and false positive/negatives.
+As new code is being developed constantly, environments need to be stable and ready-to-test to not interfere with the planned testing schedule.
+In addition, poor environment setup can give tests more reason to fail, missed defects and false positives/negatives.

 7. Measure regression testing success

 This stage gives important insights for future test runs.
-Analytics allows QA managers and other key stakeholders to quantify their testing efficiency and make data-driven decisions.
+Comprehensive analytics generated from test results enable QA managers and other key stakeholders to quantify testing efficiency, assess resource utilization, and measure the effectiveness of the testing strategy.
 Test reports can reveal weak points in the application for in-time adjustments for the development team.

 Top Regression Testing Tools